mohamedjawady/mohamedjawady.github.io/content/posts/network-architecture-blue-team-fundamentals.md

 ![Strategic Network Monitoring Placement](/diagrams/network-architecture/monitoring_placement.png)

-This diagram shows optimal placement of network monitoring tools including TAPs and SPAN ports to maximize visibility across different network segments.
-Notice how monitoring points are strategically placed at network chokepoints where traffic naturally converges, providing maximum coverage with minimal blind spots.
+This illustration shows optimal layered deployment of monitoring tools (TAPs and SPAN ports) in order to obtain the best possible visibility across different segments of the network, with the least amount of blind spots.

 ## The Zero Trust Evolution